Cultural Day Ideas

 - Don’t forget to get your own costume, food and activities together to represent your own culture!

-Most cultures have some type of name.
-Don't forget to create a name for the culture of your classroom or school!
+- Most cultures have some type of name.
+Don’t forget to create a name for the culture of your classroom or school!
 Children will love doing this!
-You can even create a flag,a holiday, designate a bird and possibly a symbol to represent your school culture.
-Discuss cultural activities that are specific to your school or daycare, such as how you can develop social skills in preschool children.
+You can even create a flag, a holiday, designate a bird and possibly a symbol to represent your school culture.
+Discuss cultural day ideas that are specific to your school or daycare, such as how you can develop social skills in preschool children.